This Witcher 3 Build is Patch 1.31 Certified

 Coming up with the best build was a challenging process.
 Who can really say what the best build is?
 Since we all have different definitions of what is “best”.

-It also seems that regardless of where you invest points into, you’ll be over powering as you level and grow stronger.
+It also seems like regardless of where you invest your points, you’ll be over-powering as you level and grow stronger.
 So I had to start from the beginning and rethink my approach to the game and why I played it and enjoyed it so much.

-The difficulty of the combat was the biggest factor (Death March).
-The adrenaline rush of difficult enemies and the hunt was by far the best part, second to the mastery of the basic mechanics and the problem solving required to take on the more difficult enemies.
-Followed by the process of making the best gear & alchemy formulas possible.
+The challenge of the combat was the biggest factor (Death March).
+The adrenaline rush of difficult enemies was by far the best part, second to the mastery of the basic mechanics and the problem solving & strategy required to take on the more difficult enemies.
+In addition to searching and making the best gear possible.

-Geralt is a predator who prays on other predators.
+Geralt is a hunter who preys on predators..